smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/OnLanguageChange/index.md

 : HMI

 Purpose
-: Inform SDL that the language of the VR engine has changed.
+: Inform SDL that the language of the <abbr title="Voice Recognition">VR</abbr> engine has changed.

 ### Notification